Something is happening in Tombstone. I wrote a book about it.

 And he was gone.

 The lights steadied.
 The temperature normalized.
-The air conditioner vent continued its indifferent blowing over the snack aisle, achieving nothing supernatural whatsoever.
+The HVAC vent continued its indifferent blowing over the snack aisle, achieving nothing supernatural whatsoever.

 Cassie was writing in her composition notebook.
 She wrote for a long time.
 She crossed something out.
 She wrote it differently.